Cognitive Behavioural Therapy in London, Sevenoaks UK Wide and Online

 We provide fast and effective Cognitive Behavioural Therapy from our clinics in Sevenoaks and London Bridge.
-You can also organise CBT with one of our forty therapists operating across London, Kent, Surrey and Sussex.
+You can also organise CBT with one of our therapists operating across London, Kent, Surrey, Sussex and online.
 CBT is the recommended treatment of choice for depression and a wide range of anxiety conditions and the research evidence shows that it works.
 To talk to a CBT expert about treatment for anxiety or low mood, call 01732 808626 or email firstname.lastname@example.org.

 What is Cognitive Behavioural Therapy (CBT)

 Cognitive Behavioural Therapy (CBT) is a practical problem solving approach to managing a wide range of psychological, emotional and behavioural problems.
-Unlike some of the reflective and passive approaches to counselling, CBT provides a highly structured psychological process for identifying, understanding and changing the causal factors that trigger and maintain the problem.
+Unlike some of the reflective and passive approaches to counselling, CBT provides a highly structured psychological process for identifying, understanding and altering the links between negative thinking, unhelpful behaviours, emotional responses and physiological reactions.

 CBT offers more than a conceptual model for understanding and interpreting the problem.
 In addition to the miriad of research trials demonstrating the effectivness of CBT, there is published neurological research that demonstrates how CBT can directly change the architectural and functional aspects of the brain.